 Table of Contents

 The legend behind the celebration of Indra Jatra is that once upon a time, the mother of lord Indra wanted a scented beautiful flower and asked Indra for searching it.
 Indra looked for such type of flower and finally found the Parajati flower in the garden of Kathmandu valley and stole it.
 But unfortunately, he was caught by the inhabitants of Kathmandu and imprisoned him.
-After a long waiting, Indra’s mother came out from the heaven in search of his son and found him imprisoned.
-She got angry and told the residence about Indra and who he is.
+After a long waiting, Indra’s mother came out from heaven in search of his son and found him imprisoned.
+She got angry and told the residents about Indra and who he is.

 Indra Jatra falls in the month of September and has been celebrating for 8 days.
 It begins with the erection of a thirty-six feet long pine wooden pole in front of the old Kathmandu Durbar Square of Basantapur.
-While it ends with lowering of the pole bearing the Indra’s flag and heralds the beginning of the festivals like Dashain and Tihar.
+While it ends with the lowering of the pole bearing Indra’s flag and heralds the beginning of the festivals like Dashain and Tihar.

-During this festival, the chariot of living goddess Kumari, the incarnation of goddess Taleju is taken out in the procession followed by the representatives of Ganesh’s and Bhairav’s chariots in the main street of Kathmandu.
+During this festival, the chariot of the living goddess Kumari, the incarnation of goddess Taleju is taken out in the procession followed by the representatives of Ganesh’s and Bhairav’s chariots in the main street of Kathmandu.

 It is celebrated by singing and dancing.
 The mask dancing such as lakhe, mahankali, etc gives a sense of fear.
 The mass of the audience is uncountable.